If we want to compare an expression to a value then we use an

 fun f(x: (U32 | String | None)): String => match x | None => "none" | 2 => "two" | 3 => "three" | "5" => "not four" else "something else" end

 In many languages using runtime type information is very expensive and so it is generally avoided whenever possible.

-Sometimes you want to be able to match on type, for any value of that type.
-For this you use a capture.
+Sometimes you want to be able to match the type, for any value of that type.
+For this, you use a capture.
 This defines a local variable, valid only within the case, containing the value of the operand.
 If the operand is not of the specified type then the case doesn't match.

 Can I omit the type from a capture, like I can from a local variable?
 Unfortunately no. Since we match on type and value the compiler has to know what type the pattern is, so it can't be inferred.